The government’s new Warm Homes Plan: What it means for our homes, bills, and the climate

 The Warm Home Plan makes clear that this government aims to lift one million households out of fuel poverty by 2030.
 To this end, £4.4 billion will be spent as direct grants for low-income households - covering the costs of home upgrades including solar panels, batteries, heat pumps, and insulation.

-The Plan also sets out that in social housing, upgrades will be delivered to entire streets at the same time, lowering bills and improving comfort for the whole community.
+The Plan also sets out that for social housing, upgrades will be delivered to entire streets at the same time, lowering bills and improving comfort for the whole community.

 -